sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_the_important_things.md

 * You can decide and manage your tasks.
 * You are aware of your personal goals and ambitions.
-* You have a notebook (digital or analogue) close by at all times.
+* You always have a notebook (digital or analogue) close by.
 * You can communicate your intent to people effectively.